shabbyrobe/amiss/doc/active/defining.rst

     }

+.. warning:: Amiss Active Records do not support multi-column primary keys.

 If you wish to change the field it uses for the primary key, simply add a static field called ``primary``:

 .. code-block:: php